q2ebanking/boa-constrictor/docs/pages/getting-started/screenplay.md

 Abilities provide a mechanism for dependency injection.
 Actors can perform any kind of Interaction if it has the required Abilities.

+## The Code

-The Screenplay Pattern also uses a fluent-like syntax to make test code very readable:
+The Screenplay Pattern uses a fluent-like syntax to make test code very readable:

 ```csharp
 IActor actor = new Actor(logger: new ConsoleLogger());